 - Bleeding the first time a person has sex does not necessarily mean that the hymen ‘broke’.
 Instead, bleeding during sex could be caused by tense vaginal muscles, a rushed entry, lack of lubrication, or abrasions inside the vaginal canal, among many other things.
 On that note, if a person doesn’t bleed the first time they have sex it doesn’t necessarily mean that the hymen did not tear.

-- Hymens are elastic in nature and vary in their elasticity from one woman to another, which means that the breakage process also differs.
+- Hymens are elastic in nature and vary in their elasticity from one body to another, which means that the breakage process also differs.

 Everything You Need To Know About The Hymen: Random Hymen Facts